 (Note: Other free cron services may require a complete command to run – something like this:

 If you are slightly more experienced or know someone who is, you can consult the installation instructions in your new site’s help pages and set up a real cron job – this is your best option.
-Should you do this at a later date, be sure to deactivate both cron plugins accordingly.
+Should you do this at a later date, be sure to deactivate the frontend worker.
 However: Not all shared hosting providers will let you run cron jobs, so you may be forced to stick with external cron.

 You should follow the blog on this site for announcements of new versions of Friendica.
 To update your installation, make a backup of the file called